gvwilson/sensibleadventures/iffy/iffy.md

 Uncle Jack horked and spat into the garbage pail by his feet.
 "Don't mean she ain't a pirate.
 Naggie!
-Where's my shadding tea?"
+Bring me some affin' tea, woman, I got pilotin' to do!"

 Iffy stepped out of the doorway to let her foster mother squeeze past her and hand a thermos to her husband.
 She put her arm around Iffy,
 but the frightened expression on her face cancelled out whatever reassurance she meant to give.
-Jelly fishers didn't have much worth stealing besides their ships, but those ships were worth a lot---enough for their captains to make a habit of sailing close by each other whenever strangers were near.
+Jelly dredgers didn't have much worth stealing besides their ships, but those ships were worth a lot---enough for their captains to make a habit of sailing close by each other whenever strangers were near.
-And while Iffy didn't pay any more attention to politics than her homework required, she knew that the tension between the Zillions and the loose coalition of governors and factory cores that ruled Antarctica on Australia's behalf had been getting worse.
+And while Iffy didn't pay any more attention to politics than her homework required, she knew that the tension between the Zillions and the governors who ran Antarctica on Australia's behalf had been getting worse.

 "Fifth."